-Provision for income taxes increased by \$1.1 billion in 2021, primarily due to an increase in pre-tax income.
-Our effective tax rate for the year ended December 31, 2021 was 8.1%, which included tax benefits related to the release of the valuation allowance on most of our deferred tax assets, foreign-derived intangible income deduction, and stock-based compensation.
-Provision for income taxes was immaterial for the year ended December 31, 2020.
-We expect that our effective tax rate will increase in 2022 as the valuation allowance against our deferred tax assets was mostly released in 2021.
+Provision for income taxes increased by \$130 million, or 12%, in 2022, primarily due to the tax benefit recorded in 2021 related to the release of the valuation allowance on the majority of our deferred tax assets.
+Our effective tax rate for the year ended December 31, 2022 was 12.7%, which included tax benefits related to foreign-derived intangible income deductions and stock-based compensation.
+Our effective tax rate for the year ended December 31, 2021 was 8.1%, which included tax benefits related to the release of the valuation allowance on most of our deferred tax assets, foreign-derived intangible income deduction and stock based compensation.